vasser/rotten-deps/README.md

 ### Options

+- `--long`: Output a detailed list of outdated packages.
+- `--json`: Output in JSON format to the results can be parsed.
 - `--verbose`: Enable verbose output for debugging purposes.
-- `--long`: Output a detailed list of outdated packages.

 Example: